 In seeking and discerning the truth, it’s essential to follow the money.
-These age-old, corporate interests and ruling families have their fingers in every pie, as it were.
-They influence and control the dissemination of the news and publicly available information, and have owned major entertainment and media corporations for generations.
-Today, of course, this extends to the internet and social media sphere.
+These age-old corporate interests and ruling families have their fingers in every pie, as it were.
+They influence and control the dissemination of news and publicly available information, and they have owned major entertainment and media corporations for generations.
+Today, of course, this extends to the spheres of the internet and social media.

 A modern, yet historically relevant element of narrative manipulation relates to the modern explosion of identity politics and woke ideology.
-Regrettably, there are those intent upon making sure that anything potentially offensive to anyone is limited and prevented from reaching the general audience.
-Sensitivity and authenticity readers exist today for exactly this purpose.
-Not to discern truth, not to verify facts, but to cater to progressive ideologies wherein sensitive topics (sensitized and sensationalized through perpetual repetition across all media) are censored, redacted, reworded, rephrased to be in line with homogenized, normalized, modernized and bastardized language, idiom, adage, and expression.
+Regrettably, there are those intent on making sure that anything potentially offensive to anyone is limited and prevented from reaching the general audience.
+Sensitivity and authenticity “readers” exist today for exactly this purpose.
+Not to discern truth, not to verify facts, but to cater to progressive ideologies wherein sensitive topics (sensitized and sensationalized through perpetual repetition across all media) are censored, redacted, reworded, and rephrased to be in line with homogenized, normalized, modernized, and bastardized language, idiom, adage, and expression.

-Yet again, the influencers of state institutions decide what is and is not acceptable to say, do, think, believe, etc. This is nothing new, and occurs with regularity throughout history.
+Yet again, the influencers of state institutions decide what is and is not acceptable to say, do, think, believe, etc. This is nothing new and has occurred with regularity throughout history.

 To be sane in this world, it is necessary to carry both the horror and the beauty in one’s heart.
 Then you are playing with a full deck of cards.
 The full spectrum of the condition of life on earth will inform the heart in its choices.
 That is one of the keys to creating a more beautiful world in our lifetime.

-If the argument for sensitivity and authenticity readers is such that by removing potentially offensive cultural references, or that by homogenizing the language, stories, and events of the past in an effort to “fight for inclusion, against racism, and to promote equality,” then, in my view, it’s nothing more than myopic arrogance, ignorance, and logical fallacy.
-In fact, if the grand idea is to prevent violent, dark and harrowing events from happening in the future, this woefully blind, progressive movement, will essentially ensure that violent, dark and harrowing events happen yet again.
+If the argument for sensitivity and authenticity readers is such that by removing potentially offensive cultural references or by homogenizing the language, stories, and events of the past in an effort to “fight for inclusion, against racism, and to promote equality,” then, in my view, it’s nothing more than myopic arrogance, ignorance, and logical fallacy.
+In fact, if the grand idea is to prevent violent, dark, and harrowing events from happening in the future, this woefully blind, progressive movement will essentially ensure that violent, dark, and harrowing events happen yet again.